awsdocs/aws-lambda-developer-guide/doc_source/java-logging.md

 + [blank\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/blank-java) – A Java function with the events library, advanced logging configuration, and the AWS SDK for Java 2\.x that calls the Lambda API to retrieve account settings\.
 + [s3\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/s3-java) – A Java function that processes notification events from Amazon S3 and uses the Java Class Library \(JCL\) to create thumbnails from uploaded image files\.

 The `java-basic` sample application shows a minimal logging configuration that supports logging tests\.
 The handler code uses the `LambdaLogger` logger provided by the context object\.
 For tests, the application uses a custom `TestLogger` class that implements the `LambdaLogger` interface with a Log4j 2 logger\.
 It uses SLF4J as a facade for compatibility with the AWS SDK\.
-Logging libararies are excluded from build output to keep the deployment package small\.
+Logging libraries are excluded from build output to keep the deployment package small\.

 The `blank-java` sample application builds on the basic configuration with AWS SDK logging and the Lambda Log4j 2 appender\.
 It uses Log4j 2 in Lambda with custom appender that adds the invocation request ID to each line\.